alankowandy/hiking-trails-app/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Contact

-For any inquiries, please contact alan.kowandy@outlook.com